The Bellman equation for power utility maximization with semimartingales: The Bellman equation

 This condition depends on the semimartingale $R$.
 It is equivalent to the closedness of $\sC$ itself if $\sigma$ has full rank.
-For certain constraint sets (e.g., closed polyhedral or compact) the condition is satisfied for \emph{all} matrices $\sigma$, but not so, e.g., for non-polyhedral cone constraints.
-We mention that violation of (iii) leads to nonexistence of optimal strategies in simple examples (cf.~\cite[Example~3.5]{Nutz.09c}) and we refer to Czichowsky and Schweizer~\cite{CzichowskySchweizer.09a} for background.
+For certain constraint sets (e.g., closed polyhedral or compact), the condition is satisfied for \textit{all} matrices $\sigma$, but not so, for example, for nonpolyhedral cone constraints.
+We mention that violation of (iii) leads to nonexistence of optimal strategies in simple examples; cf. \cite{Nutz09c}, Example 3.5, and we refer to Czichowsky and Schweizer~\cite{CzichowskySchweizer09a} for background.